21-year-old arrested after children abducted at gunpoint, police say

 Two other suspects were with Stuart when he allegedly took the children, ages four and five.

 Law enforcement officials eventually found the children unharmed.
-Chopper 11 flew overhead as a woman escorted the girls to an awaiting police cruiser.
+Chopper 11 flew overhead as a woman escorted the girls in the heat to an awaiting police cruiser.

 The investigation is ongoing.